Healthy Farms Healthy People Coalition

 The GOAT process is a collaboration among a broad range of groups across the country with the purpose of strengthening capacity of grassroots communities in influencing national food and farm policy.
 The goal of the GOAT process is to deepen the collaboration between groups, facilitate more consistent transparent communication, and enable a dialogue where we can share best practices around federal policy.
 GOAT participants collaborate on issues of equity, justice, and access across the titles of the 2012 Farm Bill and beyond.

-GOAT holds weekly conference calls, which CFJC helps to facilitate.
+GOAT holds weekly conference calls, which CFJC partners in facilitating.
 The weekly calls create a space to identify shared work on alternatives that engage grassroots leaders and assist communities in influencing national food and farm policy, leading to equitable farm and food policy.
 Together we can create a food system that works for all.

 The GOAT process was an outcome of the Food Justice Conference in Oakland in November 2011, and developed from discussions between CFJC and the Rural Coalition.
 Through GOAT, CFJC is able to maintain a strong stance during the Farm Bill reauthorization, bringing the community voice to the negotiating table, and reporting honest updates to our membership throughout the process.